steqeq/0000/docs/sphinx/how_to/magma_install/magma_install.md

 Some tests may be skipped, as appropriate, based on your system configuration.
 All features of PyTorch are not supported on ROCm, and the tests that evaluate these features are skipped.
 In addition, depending on the host memory, or the number of available GPUs, other tests may be skipped.
 No test should fail if the compilation and installation are correct.
 :::

+4. Run individual unit tests with the following command: